The Duckett Family Curse in England and Ireland

 That was around the time Anthony Duckett’s cousins began acquiring land at Duckett’s Grove in Ireland.

-It seems that both the Duckett family and Grayrigg Hall itself were equally cursed.
+Both the Duckett family and Grayrigg Hall itself were equally cursed.
 In the 1777 book, The history and antiquities of the counties of Westmorland and Cumberland, here’s how Grayrigg Hall was described:

 Grayrigg Hall being the ancient manor house, was a strong old building, in a quadrangular form, adapted for defence more than for convenience.
 It is now totally in ruins, most of the lead and timber thereof having been removed to Lowther.

 So, the original (and possibly cursed) Grayrigg Hall is now gone.
-If you’re looking for its location, here are the coordinates: Latitude 54.3711, Longitude -2.6496
+If you’re looking for its precise location, here are the coordinates: Latitude 54.3711, Longitude -2.6496

 Another Grayrigg Hall was built near the church.
 (Don’t confuse it with the old, reputedly haunted Grayrigg.)